luobox/Personal-Site-of-Jack-Kinsella/_posts/24-4-2014-on-passive-income.markdown

-Productivity has the stereotypical image of a hyper-caffeinated life-hacker with 120 tabs opened in their web-browser, working while jogging on a desk threadmill and flossing at the same time.
+Productivity has the stereotypical image of a hyper-caffeinated life-hacker with 120 tabs opened in their web-browser, working while jogging on a desk treadmill and flossing at the same time.
 The kind of productivity you should be concerned with is not that; it's no more and no less than finishing and shipping a finished product in as little time as possible.